datstartup/ubuntuopenbox/_posts/2022-12-08-info-to-build-pc.md

 # Choosing parts:
 ## 1. CPU
 AMD vs Intel: Price-Performance Ratio in any category will determine the choice.
-Do not worry about which brand is better than which.

-Use cases are especially significant here.
-Depending on your use cases, you might find which AMD or Intel suit your needs.

 CPUs always come with a combo of motherboard lines.
 A specific cheaper Intel cpu might come with a more expensive motherboard then a higher price AMD but can be coupled with a cheaper motherboard, given they have similar performance.

-I do not know if this statement is still true, at the time I built this PC, the current Linux kernel then was not good with intel E-core (efficient core).
-I was tempted to go with AMD but after research, Intel i5-12400 is without E-core, quite cheaper than its AMD counterpart and more powerful than I need.
+I was tempted to go with AMD but after research, Intel i5-12400 is without E-core, quite cheaper than a AMD counterpart (Ryzen 5600) and more powerful than I need.

+I chose an Intel CPU with DDR4 mainboard, so some of my experiences were limited by this choice.

 ## 2. CPU cooler
 This needs to be researched on your own.
 With my 12400 Intel, I chose ID cooling SE 214.
-The result is very satisfying.

 I can use a quite low end air cooler because the 12400 runs cool.
 With a hotter CPU, you might need to consider a higher end air cooler or liquid cooler.
-Air cooler is heavier and bigger but easier to maintain, also cheaper than a liquid one.
+Air cooler is heavier and bigger but easier to maintain, also cheaper than a liquid one (AIO).

 Just remember, the clearance of the cooler affects the ram and the case.
 The bottom is too low, you cannot install some tall rams/ or normal rams (need lower profile ram).
 The height exceeds your case support, you cannot close the side panel.